 Governance

-National Archives has processes to ensure:
+National Archives has processes to ensure that our:

-- our AI use is appropriately governed
+- AI access and use is appropriately governed and monitored – AI tools and users are registered

-- our risks are identified and addressed
+- risks are identified and addressed – all specific business use cases include risk and ethics assessments.

-- text summarisation
+- open access document text summarisation

 Review

-The National Archives will continue to update this transparency statement to reflect implementation and adoption of AI technology.
 This statement will be reviewed annually, when making a significant change to our approach to AI, or when any new factors impact this statement.

-For further enquiries, please contact us.
+For further enquiries, contact us through our online contact form.

 Authorisation